-References in this Annual Report to "Viper Energy Partners LP Predecessor," "our predecessor," "we," "our," "us" or like terms when used for periods prior to June 17, 2014 refer to Viper Energy Partners LLC, which Diamondback Energy, Inc. (NasdaqGS: FANG) contributed to Viper Energy Partners LP in connection with Viper Energy Partners LP's initial public offering on June 23, 2014.
-When used for periods on and after June 17, 2014, "we," "our," "us" or like terms refer to Viper Energy Partners LP and its subsidiaries.
-Except where expressly noted otherwise, references in this Annual Report to "Diamondback" refer to Diamondback Energy, Inc. and its subsidiaries other than Viper Energy Partners LP and its subsidiaries.
-References in this Annual Report to "our general partner" refer to Viper Energy Partners GP LLC, a wholly owned subsidiary of Diamondback Energy, Inc.
+References in this Annual Report to "Viper Energy Partners LP Predecessor," "our predecessor," "we," "our," "us" or like terms when used for periods prior to June 17, 2014 refer to Viper Energy Partners LLC, which Diamondback Energy, Inc. (NasdaqGS: FANG) contributed to Viper Energy Partners LP in connection with Viper Energy Partners LP's initial public offering of common units, which we refer to as our IPO, on June 23, 2014.
+When used for periods on and after June 17, 2014. references in this Annual Report to (i) "Viper Energy Partners," "Viper," "the Partnership," "our partnership," "we," "our," "us" or like terms refer to Viper Energy Partners LP individually and collectively with its subsidiary, Viper Energy Partners LLC, as the context requires; (ii) "our general partner" refers to Viper Energy Partners GP LLC, our general partner and a wholly owned subsidiary of Diamondback; and (iii) the "Operating Company" or "OpCo" refers to Viper Energy Partners LLC, and (iv) "Diamondback" refers collectively to Diamondback Energy, Inc. and its subsidiaries other than the Partnership and its subsidiary.